Lighthouses of Israel

 Wikimedia has numerous photos, Q.T.
 Luong has a photo of the seawall and light station, and Google has a street view and a satellite view.
 This is the only Israeli lighthouse surviving from the Ottoman era.
 The lighthouse is built atop the city's ancient walls on the site of an Ottoman watch tower.

-The ancient city of Acre, now called Akko, is built at the north entrance to the Bay of Haifa, on a hook-shaped peninsula that shelters a small harbor.
+The ancient city of Acre, now called Akko, is built at the north entrance to the Haifa Bay, on a hook-shaped peninsula that shelters a small harbor.

 The lighthouse is located on the seaward face of the peninsula.
 Site open